agoragames/stache/README.md

 Stache.configure do |c|
   c.template_base_path = "..."  # this is probably the one you'll want to change
                                 # it defaults to app/templates

+  # N.B.
+YOU MUST TELL STACHE WHICH TO USE:
+  c.use :mustache
+  # and / or
+  c.use :handlebars
 end

 # or if the block style ain't yer thang, just:
 Stache.template_base_path = File.join(Rails.root, "app", "şablon")
 ```

 There is as of right now one provided helper, `template_include_tag`.
 Give it the name of a partial and it will write it raw to a script block.
-On the todo list is the ability to customize this helper a little more :).

 ## A View Class of your Very Own